dencoseca/portfolio/README.md

 As a site intended to sell myself to potential employers / clients I wanted it simply to be visually appealing and quickly state my skill level and interests.

 The greatest challenge was the design.
-Teaching myself to code, I inevitably focussed mainly on the technical side of frontend development, and tutorials don’t put much emphasis on visual appeal above functionality.
-Drawing heavily on showcase site like Awwwards and One Page Love really helped me discover current trends and produce the clean, modern design that I wanted to use to display my projects.
+Teaching myself to code, I inevitably focussed mainly on the technical aspects of development, and tutorials don’t put much emphasis on visual appeal above functionality.
+Drawing heavily on showcase sites like Awwwards and One Page Love really helped me discover good design practices and produce the clean, modern design that I wanted to use to display my projects.

 ## Skills Gained